-St. Paul's Cathedral: front and side views; the nearby Gherkin, the most ingenious and elegant new skyscraper built anywhere in the world for at least 30 years (according to ...
-The Wall Street Journal!)
+(left) St. Paul's Cathedral; (right) the nearby Gherkin, "the most ingenious and elegant new skyscraper built anywhere in the world for at least 30 years" according to The Wall Street Journal

 Wonderful London a 1926 illustrated book accompanied a picture of the interior with this comment: "Behind us is the long nave, to right and left the two transepts, and before us the choir and the high altar.
 It is interesting to recall that this long form of nave and choir was demanded by the court party of the time, which had leanings to Popish ritual".
 As a matter of fact the most striking difference between London's St. Paul's and Rome's S. Pietro is in the two huge bell towers Wren built on the sides of the fašade: at that time however the plan for S. Pietro still provided for similar bell towers: a 1641 attempt by Gian Lorenzo Bernini failed because of the subsidence of the ground, but the final decision not to build the bell towers was taken only in the late XVIIIth century.

 Wonderful London proudly described the location of St. Mary-le-Strand after the enlargement of the Strand: Before the maze of slums about Holywell Street was swept away, one found this church on the north side of Strand, not in its centre.
-Neither this church nor St Clement Danes had their present impressive site in the very middle of a broad and busy thoroughfare.
-Maybe today that decision would be challenged (or maybe not considering how the Gherkin was allowed to replace a much smaller 1903 building).
+Neither this church nor St. Clement Danes had their present impressive site in the very middle of a broad and busy thoroughfare.

 St. Mary-le-Strand was designed by James Gibbs in 1717: he was born to a Roman Catholic family in Aberdeen and he completed his education in Rome where he became one of the assistants of Carlo Fontana who was at the time the leading architect in Rome.
 The lower part of the fašade reminds the viewer of